alexeykosh/lingcorpora.py/README.md

 sudo pip install lingcorpora
 ```

-If you had Python 3 and Python 2, tap:
+If you had Python 3 and Python 2, type:

 ```bash
 pip3 install lingcorpora